amanjot-git/Tata_Virtual_Internship/README.md

 # Tata Virtual Internship - Data Visualisation Empowering Business with Effective Insights

 ![image](https://github.com/amanjot-git/Tata_Virtual_Internship/assets/59747572/d77444c3-4fe0-4c88-9c12-027eaf3097e1)

 Tata iQ and Tata Insights and Quants present an immersive virtual experience program.
 Within this program, I delve into the deep-seated enthusiasm and expertise of versatile professionals, leveraging the capabilities of data visualization tools like Tableau and Power BI.
-Together, they confront intricate business dilemmas and uncover enthralling insights concealed within extensive datasets.
+Together, they confront complex business problems and uncover enthralling insights concealed within extensive datasets.

 The program showcases the types of challenges that Tata Insights and Quants face on a daily basis, striving to simulate the difficulties individuals might encounter.